mjk287/Presence/README.md

 ## Motivation

 Presence aims to illustrate the trace and residue we leave behind of ourselves in our environments.
 Therefore, it hopes a user will experience the "presence" of the previous occupant of the room by the changes they have made during their stay.
 In turn, it hopes that the user will leave behind a trace of themselves (preferably with personal, intimate content) for the next user to experience.
-These changes will be more explicated in the Features section of the ReadME.
+These changes will be further explicated in the Features section of the ReadME.

 ## Tech/framework used